HenningCash/react-patterns-logic-reuse/README.md

 ```

 ### 4. Component Injection with prop-getter
-This pattern does not really make sense for our example use-case.
+This pattern does not really make sense for our example use-case but is an addition to the previous pattern.
 You will only need this if you are rendering multiple instances of an injected component
 like `<li>` or `<tr>`.
 The prop-getter function can return individual props for each rendered instance of the injected component.